bec-archer/SR80-Manuals/user-manual.md

 #### Convert a Test Job to a Real Job

-If a test job turns out to be something you actually want to keep — say you were demoing intake to Maria and she happened to be entering a real customer at the same time — you can promote it without recreating it from scratch.
+If a test job turns out to be something you actually want to keep — say you were demoing intake to the front counter staff and she happened to be entering a real customer at the same time — you can promote it without recreating it from scratch.

 1. Open the test job (any device, but you have to be in Admin or admin-elevated)
 2. Either: